RegardsOss/RegardsOss.github.io/docs/setup/swarm-common-issues.md

 You don't have enough ressources to deploy REGARDS on your VM.
 Your Docker daemon just died.

-**[ISSUE] My containers fail to reach another one if both containers are not located on the same server**
+**[ISSUE] My container fails to reach another container if both are not located on the same server**

 You should look for your Docker Swarm network configuration.
-You can view where packets are drop using a tool like [wbitt/network-multitool](https://hub.docker.com/r/wbitt/network-multitool).
+You can view where packets are dropped using a tool like [wbitt/network-multitool](https://hub.docker.com/r/wbitt/network-multitool).